taylorak/play-example-form/README.md

     this kind of simple situation.
 Maybe that will change in future.

 Note: I played around for a while with [Custom Data Binding](http://www.playframework.com/documentation/2.0/JavaForms).
-I could not get it to work.
+I could not get it to work correctly (i.e. binding and validation) for lists of entities (such as Hobbies).

 Acknowledgements
 ----------------